jvrsantacruz/scripts/README.md

 ## What they do?

-This is a short description list for each script.
+This is a short description list of each script.

 - **backup**: Simple incremental `time-machine`-like backup scheme, based in hard-linking.
 - **filediff**: Calculate differences between file trees by finding the exclusive files under each one by inode.